walles/loadviz/README.md

 ## TODO

+- Make a desktop app
-- Make a menu bar visualization
+- Make the desktop app show a menu bar icon
+- Update the menu bar icon at 10Hz with the system load
+- Make clicking the menu bar icon bring up a menu
+- Add a "Quit" menu item
+- Hide the desktop app icon from the Dock
+- Hide the desktop app from cmd-tab
+- Make the desktop app start automatically on login
 - Run (a release build!) by default on Johan's desktop
 - Test that `diff()` handles wrapping CPU counters correctly
 - Add test making sure that if we have more cores than the image width, at least the most loaded core is rendered in the middle of the image
   - For 100% system load, with the system load color at the top
   - For 100% user load, with the user load color at the top
+- Add an "About" menu item doing something helpful.
+At least link to the GitHub project and show some version number.
+- Release the first public version on GitHub
-- Stop doing anything when the menu bar isn't visible
+- Stop using CPU when the menu bar isn't visible
-- Test visualization with a very wide image
-- Test visualization with a very high image
-- Test visualization with silly many cores
+- Test visualization with more cores than the image width
 - Test visualization with one core only
-- Make each box in the visualization have one single color.
-With or without antialiasing.
 - Make a Dock icon visualization
+- Poll battery charge state as well
+- Visualize battery charge as a blue sky (full) or a starry night (empty)
 - Enable resizing the demo app.
 Resizing should scale the image so we can see it pixel by pixel.
 Nearest-neighbor scaling preferred.
 - Find a _good_ way of getting the demo image to update at 10 FPS
-- Poll battery charge state as well
-- Visualize battery charge as a blue sky (full) or a starry night (empty)
 - Figure out whether `cargo build` should be done in the `libloadviz` project instead.
 What we want is for the Rust build to run every time we press the Play button in Xcode, and for Xcode to understand whether either the bridging